mcanavar97/nike-project/README.md

 # nike-project

-In this project, a great website was created using html and css.
+In this project, a great nike e-commerce website was created using html and css.

 # 🛠️ Technologies Used